 The following is a tentative timeline for the remainder of the Sanborn Master Plan process:*

-- Parks and Recreation Commission (PRC) public meeting - review of draft plan – September or October
+- Draft Master Plan to Parks and Recreation Commission public meeting – December 5, 2018

 - Plan implementation – ongoing

 * Timing shown in italics is an estimate only and may change due to a variety of circumstances

 Why is the County Parks Department preparing the Master Plan?

 The County Parks Department initially undertook a feasibility study for an aging building in the north end of the park; the Welch Hurst house; with the intent of identifying how to best protect and/or restore the building and to make better use of the property.
 Realizing that the building could not be studied in isolation of other Park features, the determination was made to expand the scope to include the Dyer House and the Christensen Nursery site.
 Around this same time, the Silicon Valley Mountain Bikers (SVMB) presented a proposal to the County’s Parks and Recreation Commission (PRC) to convert the former Christmas tree farm site into a family mountain bike park.
 In recent months, the County Parks Department decided to take a holistic master planning approach for the entire Park, with the intent of formulating a long-term vision for the whole of Sanborn, rather than looking at each area in isolation.